Sora-yx/SADX-Randomizer/files/README.txt

 A: DC Mod is now fully compatible, as long as the Randomizer mod is loaded AFTER DC mod.
 Which means rando should be AT THE VERY END of your mod list.
 This is really important to avoid objects layout issue, so please, double check this.

 Q: Is it possible to get a character/stage combination impossible to beat?
 A: No, rando has been programmed so you cannot get impossible combination.
-Currently on this patch, any character can beat every action stage, including variation, this has been tested several times.
+Any character can beat every action stage, including variation, this has been tested several times.

 Q: How does SA2 mission work?
 A: Depending on the actual stage, you can randomly get M2 (Collect 100 rings), M3 (Find Lost Chao) or M1.
 (Beat the stage).
 Keep in mind that you have more chance to get M1.
 Also, you can check the current mission if you open the pause menu.